Staat River Bridge - known as the Red Bridge

 In the Sarawak Gazette of 1907, there is reference to decking being renewed on the bridge – only three years after it was built.
 In 2005 the deck was of bamboo although the approaches were solid.

 The Tegora Mine in Sarawak in the 19th and earlier part of the 20th century mined cinnabar (mercury) and antimony.
-During the war the Japanese reopened the mine and repaired the bridge.
-The bridge is still open according to recent accounts.
+During the Second World War the Japanese reopened the mine and repaired the bridge.

 Bridges